 Trademarks – Is the affiliate allowed to use your logo and website screenshots?

-Offer Placement – Can your offer be promoted by the affiliate on a coupon website?
+Offer Placement – Can the affiliate promote your offer on a coupon website?
 Instagram?
 Via bulk email?
 Google ads?

 Cases when affiliate action will be disqualified for commission.

-Negative Commentary – If the affiliate is managing a blog for example and the bad comments on your brands are not being handled properly by him, for example.
+Negative Commentary – If the affiliate is managing a blog, for example, and they do not appropriately handle the bad comments on your brands.

 Offensive Content – The affiliate is advertising your projects’ links on adult-themed websites.